Jahans3/Implement.js/README.md

     rename: { seats: 'chairs' }
 }
 ```

-###### A note on Interface options behaviour
-A nested Interface will inherit the options of the Interface it is called on, meaning if a nested Interface has `strict: true` but the parent Interface has `strict: false` set, an error will not be thrown if the nested Interface implements a property not described on the nested Interface.

 ### Type
 Accepts a string matching any [JavaScript types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#Description), plus `‘array’` and `'any'`.